mhoangvslev/F-RDFQuotient/README.md

 Click on the version number below to download the standalone jar file compatible with Java >=1.8.

 * [Version 2.0](https://files.inria.fr/cedar/RDFQuotient/RDFQuotient-2.0-with-dependencies.jar): the current stable release built on December 8, 2021.
+* [Version 2.1](RDFQuotient-2.1-with-dependencies.jar): the current stable release for Windows users.
+Built on December 8, 2022.

 ### Building from sources
 The loading process is provided by the OntoSQL/RDFDB library developed in the CEDAR team.
 This library is a dependency in our project that is stored in a private repository.
 However, it does not prevent you from using our code as we provide a compiled jar file.